Research

 1. William Roberts Clark & Matt Golder.
 2023.
 Interaction Models: Specification and Interpretation.
 New York: Cambridge University Press.

 2. William Roberts Clark, Matt Golder & Sona N. Golder.
-2nd Edition in preparation; 1st Edition 2018.
+2024.
 Foundations of Comparative Politics.
-Washington D.C.:Sage/CQ Press.
+Washington D.C.:Sage/CQ Press (2nd Edition).

 Articles